 The energy-market benefit analysis is conducted using an energy market simulation tool that models the hourly least-cost, security-constrained commitment and dispatch of generation over a future annual period.
 A detailed generation, load, and transmission system model is used as input into the simulation tool in order to mimic the hourly commitment and dispatch of generation to meet load, while recognizing constraints imposed on the economic commitment and dispatch of generation of generation by the physical limitations of the transmission system.
 Benefits of potential economic-based enhancements, PJM will perform and compare market simulations with and without the proposed enhancement for selected future years within the planning horizon of the RTEP.
 A comparison of these simulations will identify the annual economic impact of the enhancement for each of the future study years.
-An extrapolation of these results provides a projection of annual benefits for each of the first fifteen years of the life of the enhancement.
+An extrapolation of these results provides a projection of annual benefits for each of the 15 year period starting with the RTEP year.